microbecode/zk-languages/noir/README.md

 ## Contract usage

-1. Go to the `contracts/multiply` folder.
+1. Go to the `contract/contracts/multiply` folder.
-1. Compile the contract: `aztec-nargo compile`
 1. Install and run Docker
-1. Follow the instructions at https://docs.aztec.network/dev_docs/getting_started/quickstart .
-Install and run the sandbox, then create an account
-1. In te same folder, execute `aztec-wallet deploy ./target/multiply-Multiply.json --from accounts:my-wallet -a multiply` to deploy the contract in the sandbox
+1. Install the required Aztec tooling by following the instructions in [this chapter](https://docs.aztec.network/developers/getting_started).
+1. Follow the instructions at https://docs.aztec.network/developers/guides/getting_started_on_testnet until Step 1 is completed.
+These prepare your wallet for contract deployments.
+1. Compile the contract with `aztec-nargo build`
+1. Deploy the contract to testnet with `aztec-wallet deploy --node-url $NODE_URL --from accounts:my-wallet --payment method=fpc-sponsored,fpc=contracts:sponsoredfpc --no-wait ./target/multiply-Multiply.json`
-1. Execute the contract function with a transaction: `aztec-wallet send multiply --from accounts:my-wallet --contract-address multiply --args 2 3`.
-If you want to to see the returned value, it's easiest to just simulate the transaction: replace `send` with `simulate` in the command.
+1. You can interact with the deployed contract by running: `aztec-wallet send multiply --node-url $NODE_URL --from accounts:my-wallet --no-wait --contract-address 0x2d299d46a68b4a442dc580d62a6e4fb174ce5f685c3b5d54f692dcda1ea4d756 --args 2 3` .
+Remember to replace your contract address and that it may take half an hour for any transaction to be finalized.

 ## Stand-alone program overview